 No trip to the Himalayas is complete without a visit to a hill station, getaways for the British rulers and their families in bygone days.
 As the former holiday resort of the British raj, nostalgic Shimla is a must-see.
 The best way to travel to the ‘Queen of the Hills’ is on the Toy Train, a UNESCO World Heritage Site that staggeringly covers 102 tunnels, 864 bridges and 919 bends.
 Other hill stations worth a visit are Lachung and Pelling in Sikkim, and Darjeeling and Kalimpong in West Bengal.

-The Himalayan regions are famous for their tea gardens, rows and rows of lush green fields with magnificent mountain ranges as a backdrop.
+Sit back with a fresh brew for the last of our 5 reasons to visit the Indian Himalayas!
+This region is famous for tea gardens, rows and rows of lush green fields with magnificent mountain ranges as a backdrop.
 Tea estates are the perfect place to learn how the good old-fashioned cuppa evolves from leaf to teapot.

 In the Himalayan tea estates, blends are harvested during different times of the year (called the “flush”), producing a range of varieties and flavours.
 Watch the workers in the fields plucking the tea leaves by hand as you sip a wonderful freshly-brewed cup of Assam or Darjeeling.

-If you are interested in a tour of the Indian Himalayas, take your pick from the tours below or get in touch.
-We’d be happy to help you you’re your Himalayan adventure!
+If you are interested in a tour of the Indian Himalayas, take your pick from the tours on our website.
+We’d be happy to help you plan your Himalayan adventure!